OcNOS DC : Virtual Extensible Local Area Network Guide : Virtual eXtensible Local Area Network Configuration : VxLAN Overview

 VxLAN Architecture

-Each overlay tunnel is termed as a VxLAN segment.
-Only VMs within the same VxLAN segment can communicate with each other.
-Each VxLAN segment is identified through a 24-bit segment ID termed the “VxLAN Network Identifier (VNI)”.
+Each overlay tunnel is referred to as a VxLAN segment.
+VMs can only communicate with each other within the same VxLAN segment, similar to how communication occurs within a traditional VLAN.
+Each VxLAN segment is identified through a 24-bit segment ID termed the VxLAN Network Identifier (VNI).
 This allows up to 16 million VxLAN segments to coexist within the same administrative domain.
+For VMs on different VxLAN segments to communicate, inter-VxLAN routing can be performed on a VxLAN-enabled router or distributed gateway.
+This is similar to routing between VLANs in a traditional L2 network.

 The VNI determines the scope of the inner MAC frame originated from the individual VM.
 This ensures there can be overlapping MAC addresses across segments, but traffic remains isolated due to the VNI preventing cross-segment interference.